iO-Academy/23-mar-icantbelievewehavethisinstock/README.md

     * **Code:** 500 SERVER ERROR <br />
       **Content:** `{"message": "Unexpected error", "data": []}`

-**NOTE: You can optionally update more than one field per request**
+**NOTE: You can optionally update more than one field per request.**

 ### Delete a product